Skip to main content

 Sending data

-Grab the Prometheus Remote Write URL for your Levitate Cluster, and make following changes to the URL.
+Grab the Prometheus Remote Write URL for your Last9 Cluster, and make following changes to the URL.

 If your Prometheus URL is